 A climb all the way up along the 14th-century walls is a must.
 There are super views overlooking the city, the nearby beach and the Mediterranean.

 Overall, Tossa de Mar is very relaxed and low key and a beautiful place to unwind.

-Picture a huge Benedictine monk monastery standing at the base of a 800-meter-high craggy mountain.
+Picture a huge Benedictine monk monastery standing at the base of an 800-meter-high craggy mountain.
 Welcome to Montserrat!
-The surrounding natural beauty around the holiest site of Catalonia inspire many pilgrims or daily travelers to go here year all-year round.
+The surrounding natural beauty around the holiest site of Catalonia inspires many pilgrims or daily travelers to go here year all-year round.

 Montserrat is also a great place for rock-climbing and hiking.
-If you up for this, bring a jacket, hiking shoes and some food.
-The few couple of places where you can get food up there are not very good and expensive.
+If you up for this, bring a jacket, hiking shoes, and some food.
+The few places where you can get food up there are not very good and expensive.
 The largest hiking trail will take you to Sant Jeroni peak, where you will feel on top of the world.

 Despite being a place not really compatible with my vertigo, it was one of the day trips I enjoyed the most.
 Definitely a great getaway from busy Barcelona!

-How To Get To Montserrat Mountain From Barcelona
+How to get to Montserrat Mountain From Barcelona ℹ️

-You really don’t need an organised tour to go to Montserrat.
+You don’t need an organized tour to go to Montserrat.
 The journey will be a combination of train + cable car OR train + funicular.

 This town very close to the border with France is the birthplace of Salvador Dalí and home to Dali Theatre and Museum.
 Once a theater, his building was converted a museum by Dalí himself.
 It holds many pieces from his personal collection and the building itself is as quirky as Dalí’s style.
 I mean, who thinks of bright pink walls with giant eggs on top?!